fpc/FPCSource/packages/fcl-db/tests/README.txt

 Specifying databases, connector names
 =====================================
-Which connector is currently used is dependent on the 'database.ini' configuration file.
+Which connector is currently used is determined by the 'database.ini' configuration file.
 Also some settings which are connector-dependent can be set in that file.
-See 'database.ini.txt' for an example.
+See 'database.ini.txt' for a template/example.

 The connector names to be used are derived from the connector classes.